Dinosaurs were doomed even before the asteroid. Here’s why.

 The arrival of the asteroid 66 million years ago triggered the mass extinction of non-avian (non-bird) dinosaurs, ending the Cretaceous period.
 The conventional wisdom was that dinosaurs were going strong up until that point.
 Fossil records depicted a rich variety of species and a diversity suited to a complex food chain.
-But a recent article thinks that this might not be the whole story.
+But a 2021 study says this might not be the whole story.
 Indeed, it argues that dinosaurs were already in decline for 10 million years.

 A cooling planet

 Before any asteroid hit the earth, the late Cretaceous period witnessed radical change.
 The earth’s climate has always oscillated between cooler and warmer periods, and it appears that in the millions of years before the dinosaurs went extinct, it was cooling rapidly.
 (Well, rapidly in geologic terms.)
 Most of this period had been comparatively warm, with volcanic activity creating greenhouse gases that raised temperatures.
 But then the earth began cooling.

 The late-Cretaceous period was great for hadrosaurs, but most other species of dinosaur were likely on the road to extinction already.